resouer/oam-kubernetes-runtime/examples/typed-component/README.md

-# Custom Workload
+# Containerized Workload by Type

-This is an example web application with a custom workload
+This is an example web application with a containerized workload defined by `web-service` type.

+> WARNING: this is a highly experimental feature and tend to be deprecated in next release.
+Do not try it out unless you know what you are doing.

+## Prerequisite

+Please ensure webhook is enabled for you `oam-kubernetes-runtime` installation.

 ## Run ApplicationConfiguration